Code-Institute-Submissions/CI-MS1-maziau/README.md

 ## Deployment

-This project has been developed using GitPod and pushed to GitHub Repository.
+This project has been developed using GitPod and pushed to GitHub Repository:

 #### GitHub Pages